Birds do it… bees do it…. sometimes my patients feel as if the only person who isn’t doing it is them.

 Time and time again patients confide in me that they rarely feel in the mood for sex.
 They miss the connection that sex gives them and feel guilty that they have let this part of their life go, but they also feel tired and unmotivated about their sex lives.

 In Chinese medicine sex, in the context of a supportive relationship, is important.
 The old Taoist sages would say that having sex connects us energetically to our partners.
 This is known as He Qi which literally means “joining energy” and refers to the way, in a good sexual relationship, both partners contribute energy to each other.
 By doing this the Taoists believed that it was possible to use sex to increase lifespan and heal the body.
 I believe that it’s vital for the emotional and physical health of our relationships that we connect with our partners in this way.

-In this article from Cookie Magazine a journalist who came to our center to work on her flagging libido describes how acupuncture affected her sex drive.
 Issues that inhibit sex drive can vary.
 Some people are too tired to have sex and some are bored with their sex lives.
-Some women find that medications that they are taking make them less sexually responsive and some women feel bad about their bodies.
+Some people find that medications that they are taking make them less sexually responsive and some feel bad about their bodies.
 Some of my patients have unhealed psychological wounds around the subject of sex either from abuse or from negative experiences in the past.
 Some of our patients have medical conditions that make them feel less inclined to be sexual.
-Whatever the cause, a reduced sex drive is a warning that all is not well and I always advise my patients to seek the advice of their medical doctor as well as coming in to our center for Chinese medical treatment.
+Whatever the cause, a reduced sex drive is a warning that all is not well and I always advise my patients to seek the advice of their medical doctor as well as coming into our center for Chinese medical treatment.

 1. Come and see us for regular acupuncture.